archive567/readme-lhs/readme.md

 So, starting at the pointy end of a new project, I aligned my workflow with stack, and started looking at a reproducible, exact startup routine.
-I followed the path to stack templates and wrote my own, which was kindy accepted by the crew.
+I followed the path to stack templates and wrote my own (`stack new project-name readme-lhs`), which was kindy accepted.

 design
 ------